 Step 1 takes place once every month.
 You’ll simply meet our pastor and leaders for refreshments in a casual environment.
 It’s a great opportunity to get to know them, learn more about Redemption, and find out how to take your next step.
 And no matter what weekend it is, you can always find answer your questions at the Info Centre.

-Step 1 happens after our Sunday Service at Sir William Mulock Secondary School.
+Step 1 happens after our Sunday Service.
 Click the Registration button below to select the next class that works for you.

 Step 2 is about getting an in-depth look at Redemption – it’s a great way to learn about how to grow and how to follow Jesus and the mission He has given us.